timaschew/auto-toc.js/README.md

 ### Advanced
 ```

-Assuming all the headers are children of a div with the class `content` in your generated HTML file.
+Assuming all the headings are children of a div with the class `content` in your generated HTML file.
 Then just add a div element with a special class and add two script tags:

 ```markdown